onaci/mongo-rs-controller-swarm/README.md

 * `BACKEND_NETWORK_NAME`, the default value is `backend`
 * `STACK_NAME`, the default value is `mongo`
 * `MONGO_SERVICE_NAME`, the default value is `${STACK_NAME:}_mongo`
+* `DOCKER_TAG`, the tag for the `mongo_controller` images which should be built and deployed.
+(Use `latest` to pull the most recent image from the docker registry, but you should use a different value in a development or test environment to avoid clashes with the registered version)

 Few hints, to customise the [`docker-compose.yml`](docker-compose.yml) orchestration according to your needs: